bhanug/misframe/content/2017/08/03/comparing-high-availability-for-google-cloud-sql-and-amazon-rds.md

 and now PostgreSQL in beta.
 [RDS](https://aws.amazon.com/rds/) is AWS's DBaaS.
 They both have "high availability" options which provide multi-zone redundancy and an automated failover mechanism.
 While they sound exactly the same at a high level, they have some important differences!
 This post describes some of the bigger differences I've noticed.
+I'm also focusing on MySQL.

 ## Implementation